ArnaudDuhamel/cc3tocc2map/README.md

 The country codes used by the University API are the Alpha 2 codes.
 However, the each country's bordering countries were stored in the country objects of the country API in the Alpha 3 code.
 Mapping was therefore needed.
 The datastructure above was used for that mapping.

+I wanted the map to be hard coded in the code base so that a developper could see and examine its content.

 ## License

 [MIT](https://choosealicense.com/licenses/mit/)